Trucks driving on a divided highway through fields

 Combine algorithmic optimization with operational feasibility

-Our software models the operational demands of FTL dispatch systematically and evaluates jobs in the context of vehicles, drivers, equipment, time windows, and onward options.
-It also creates transparency across empty mileage, utilization, cost effects, and service quality.
+Our software models the operational requirements of FTL dispatch systematically and connects optimization with operational feasibility.
+Orders are not treated in isolation, but together with available vehicles, drivers, equipment, time windows, and onward options.

 Check feasibility faster

-Orders are evaluated together with available vehicles, drivers, equipment, time windows, and onward options instead of being treated as isolated tasks.
+Orders are not evaluated in isolation, but together with available vehicles, drivers, equipment, time windows, and onward options.

 Identify onward transports intelligently

-Suitable next jobs for vehicles in the field can be identified and prioritized automatically, reducing manual re-dispatch after each completed trip.
+Suitable follow-on jobs can be identified and prioritized automatically instead of re-dispatching vehicles manually after every completed trip.

 The solution supports structured decisions between own fleet and outsourced carriers while considering availability, fit, and profitability.

-Less empty mileage, better utilization, more robust decisions
+Less empty mileage, better utilization, and more robust decisions

 Benefit 1